315+ Telescopes Ranked

 A Rigel Quikfinder is essentially just a superior version of the StarPointer Pro and attaches to the tube with adhesive tape, so you could use it in conjunction with a 9×50 finder if you wish.
 A Telrad is unfortunately too large to really fit on the Inspire 100AZ.

-What can you see with Celestron Inspire 100AZ?
+What can you see with the Celestron Inspire 100AZ?

-Under dark skies, you can see the Andromeda Galaxy’s long shape and one or two dust lanes.
-You can also see its two companion galaxies, M32 and M110.
+• Under dark skies, I can see the Andromeda Galaxy’s long shape and one or two dust lanes.
+I can also see its two companion galaxies, M32 and M110.
 M33, the Triangulum Galaxy, has somewhat visible spiral arms, as does M81.
 M82’s dust lanes are obvious.
-You may even be able to vaguely tell that M51 and M101 are spirals, though it’ll be tough.
+I’m even able to vaguely tell that M51 and M101 are spirals, though it’ll be tough.
 And galaxy groups like the Virgo Cluster and Leo Triplet are visible, as well, although rather dim and devoid of detail.

 Zane Landers